Leonard Cockayne: Biography

 Cockayne corresponded frequently with famous botanists all over the world.
 This helped facilitate the publication of New Zealand papers in overseas journals.
 He was also instrumental in bringing visitors to New Zealand.
 Johannes Paulus Lotsy, the Dutch botanist, lectured on the place of hybrids in evolution.
 The Swedish couple Einar and Greta Du Rietz stayed six months in the summer of 1926–27 collecting from the Far North to the subantarctic islands, paying special attention to lichens.
 The director of Kew Gardens, Sir Arthur Hill, came in 1928.

 Cockayne also assisted and encouraged fellow botanists in their work.
 He was thanked by co-authors Robert Malcolm Laing and Ellen Wright Blackwell in the preface of their classic book of New Zealand biology Plants of New Zealand for "helping us over many slippery places and for much generous assistance freely given”.
 He encouraged Charles Ethelbert Foweraker, later senior lecturer in botany, and sometime lecturer in charge of the Forestry School, at the University of Canterbury, in his career, the two men having first corresponded in 1911 when Cockayne was writing The Vegetation of New Zealand; the two went together on many expeditions in Marlborough and Canterbury.

 In the 1929 King's Birthday Honours, Cockayne was appointed a Companion of the Order of St Michael and St George, for honorary scientific services to the New Zealand government.

-The Cockayne Reserve in Christchurch, Cockayne Memorial Garden at Christchurch Botanic Gardens, the Cockayne Nature Walk near Otira on the West Coast, and the Cockayne Lookout in Otari-Wilton's Bush (Wellington) dedicated solely to New Zealand native plants, are all named after him.
+The Cockayne Reserve in Christchurch, Cockayne Memorial Garden at Christchurch Botanic Gardens, the Cockayne Nature Walk near Otira on the West Coast, and the Cockayne Lookout in Ōtari-Wilton's Bush (Wellington) dedicated solely to New Zealand native plants, are all named after him.
 His son Alfred Cockayne also became a noted botanist.